 How we deal with fly-tipping

-We will visit every report of fly-tipping if there is a possibility there may be evidence that could support an investigation into where the rubbish has come from and who was responsible for dumping it.
+We aim to visit every reported incident of fly-tipping if there is a possibility there may be evidence that could support an investigation into where the rubbish came from and who was responsible for dumping it.

 We will work to issue Fixed Penalty Notices where possible, or collect evidence for a larger prosecution if necessary.

 Let's SCRAP fly-tipping

 The best way to stop organised fly-tipping is to make sure that only authorised waste carriers take your waste away.
 You could face prosecution and an unlimited fine if your waste is fly-tipped by someone else.
 Avoid a fine by following the SCRAP code:

 - Suspect all waste carriers.
 Do not let them take your waste until they can prove they are legitimate - a waste carriers' certificate and licence looks like this: Waste carriers' licence example (PDF 240KB).
 A professional waste carrier should happily answer reasonable questions.

 - Check their waste carrier’s registration details on the Environment Agency website or by calling 03708 506 506.
 Note down the registration number of the vehicle used to take your waste away.

 - Refuse unexpected offers to take your rubbish away.
 If you suspect someone is disposing of waste illegally to the Environment Agency.
 Give them the vehicle registration and name to the Environment Agency.

 - Ask what is going to happen to your rubbish and seek evidence that it is going to be disposed of appropriately.

 - Paperwork.
 Make sure you get a proper invoice, waste transfer note or receipt for your waste removal – this should give a description of the waste and provide the waste carrier’s contact details.

 What else can I do with my unwanted items?

 You can sell or donate functioning items to a charity shop or through reuse networks and marketplaces, such as eBay, Freecycle, Gumtree or social media community groups.